Galaxy S5 battery life actually is amazingly good.

 - WiFi is always on.
 You may check Settings–WiFi–Menu key (3 vertical dots, or hardware menu button)–Advanced -Keep WiFi on during sleep.
 You probably should set it to never (and turn off mobile data as well) or only when plugged in.

 - Your Galaxy S5 is running some third-party task manager or battery juice defender or similar apps.
-Most of these apps will only do the opposite: they will cause Galaxy S5 battery life problem, instead of solving the battery life problem.
+Most of these apps will only do the opposite: they will cause the battery life problem on the phone, instead of solving the battery life problem.